Ecuadorian trogon: Feeding

 The feeding behavior and diet of the Ecuadorian trogon have not been studied.
 It is assumed to sally from a perch to pluck fruit or arthropods from vegetation in the same manner as other trogons.

 Breeding

 The only described nests of the Ecuadorian trogon were cavities excavated in active arboreal termitaria.
 The clutch size was three eggs.
 Both sexes incubated the eggs.

 Vocalization

 The Ecuadorian trogon's song is "a slow, short series of cow notes that often starts slowly and builds in strength, e.g., cuh-cuh-cuh-cuh-cow-cow-ców-ców-ców."
 Both sexes make a call of "a rapid series of churring notes: crra crra crra crra."

 Status

-The IUCN has assessed the Ecuadorian trogon as being of Least Concern.
+The IUCN has assessed the Ecuadorian trogon as being of The Least Concern.
 Though its population has not been quantified, it is believed to be stable.
 However, "As with other species that occupy forested habitats, [the] Ecuadorian Trogon is vulnerable to habitat loss or degradation."